 It is important that both the patient and their doctor sign the medical history document.
 They should sign the document at the end to ensure that the privacy of the document under HIPAA (Health Insurance Portability and Accounting Act) is protected.

-Note: The crucial sections or highly significant information that patients have to fill should be marked with an attention grasping tool such as a label, sticker, or notation.
+The crucial sections or highly significant information that patients have to fill should be marked with an attention-grabbing tool such as a label, sticker, or notation.
 This ensures no important information is overlooked.

 Who Can Benefit from a Medical History Form?

-General medical history forms are utilized by a variety of parties, not doctors alone.
-Below are the people who can benefit from a completed medical history form and the different ways this is possible.
+General medical history forms are utilized by a variety of parties, not just doctors.
+Below are the people who can benefit from it and the different ways this is possible.

 They include;